lacojim/FreeFactoryQT/database/readme.txt

 This parses, creates and populates the FFmpeg filter_options table.

 - populate_bsf_options.py
-This parses, creates and populates the FFmpeg filter_options table.
+This parses, creates and populates the FFmpeg bitstream_filter_options table.
 This takes several minutes to complete.

 - populate_encoder_compat.py
 This one is a beast on its own.
 It will actually run ffmpeg with generic options and according to your CPU core count can run many instances.
 It attempt to create compatible video+audio codec compatibility.
 It will use 100% off all your CPU cores and depending on your HW, can take from 15 minutes to several hours to complete.
 It is Not included in the rebuild_database.sh script because of this.
 You must run this one MANUALLY.